Project-Crystalized/.github/README.md

 Project Crystalized is an open source minecraft server heavily inspired by TubNet!
-This Github origization includes resource pack files used for both the Java and Bedrock versions.
+<br>This Github origization includes resource pack files used for both the Java and Bedrock versions.

 Join our Discord here: https://discord.gg/WJgt6gQBkV